Update to standard libcloud 2.x

 Libcloud 2.2.1 was released September 21, 2017.

-#11 Updated by Lucas Di Pentima almost 2 years ago
+#11 Updated by Lucas Di Pentima over 2 years ago

 Libcloud dev version includes 4 PRs submitted by us, as described on https://github.com/apache/libcloud/blob/trunk/CHANGES.rst